friedt/simple-static-site-generator/README.md

 There are many Static Site Generators, https://www.staticgen.com, to choose from, but then I suddenly remembered a very simple and secure solution from the last century, which was used at a full service internet agency where I worked.
 So basically it still works and is current, namely rsync over ssh.

-## Best practices as mentioned here checked
+## Best practices as mentioned are covered

 https://jamstack.org/best-practices/